 Early Assurance Program

 The Harrison School of Pharmacy allows highly qualified applicants the opportunity to receive early acceptance into the HSOP's Doctor of Pharmacy program.
-Students admitted to Auburn University, the University of South Alabama, and other approved colleges and universities can receive conditional admission to the HSOP.
+Students admitted to Auburn University and the University of South Alabama can receive conditional admission to the HSOP.
 Successful matriculation into the HSOP would be dependent upon meeting subsequent requirements while enrolled as an undergraduate student.

 - Learn more about the Early Assurance Program